Crash and Burn (Savage Garden song)

 "Crash and Burn" is a song by Australian pop duo Savage Garden from their second album Affirmation (1999).
-It was released as the album's fourth overall single, sent to radio in the United States on 13 March 2000; in that region, it was released as the second single.

-The track received positive reception from music critics, and became a decently successful hit for the duo.
-The track topped the Canadian adult contemporary chart while entering the top ten in Croatia, Czechia, and the US Adult Contemporary chart.
-In the United States, the track hit number 24 on the Billboard Hot 100, becoming their last charting single there to date.
-"Crash and Burn" later received the award "Most Performed Australian Work Overseas" at the APRA Music Awards of 2002.
+It was released as the album's fourth overall single, sent to radio in the United States on 13 March 2000; in that region, it was released as the third single.
+The track received positive reception from music critics, and received the award "Most Performed Australian Work Overseas" at the APRA Music Awards of 2002.

 Content

 The song's lyrics describe the difficult search for solace and meaningful relationships in a cold world, peaking in a chorus that argues it is fine to "crash and burn" during tough times in order to get over heartache and pain.
-According to the sheet music published on Musicnotes.com, the track is written in the key of E major, with the vocals ranging from C#4—B5.
-In a June 2017 interview, lead singer Darren Hayes named "Crash and Burn" as one of his favourite Savage Garden songs saying, "Musically it’s a dear song to me, because it’s all the words I wished someone would have said to me during the period after the first Savage Garden album."
+According to the sheet music published on Musicnotes.com, the track is written in the key of E major, with the vocals ranging from C♯4—B5.
+In a June 2017 interview, lead singer Darren Hayes named "Crash and Burn" as one of his favourite Savage Garden songs saying, "Musically it’s a dear song to me, because it's all the words I wished someone would have said to me during the period after the first Savage Garden album."